Business Growth

 It’s a testament to the power of a good brand, going strong after more than 50 years and with more than 600 locations.

-Lawn Doctor stands out by leading with lawn, tree, and shrub care as its primary service offering, then supporting it with pest control.
+Lawn Doctor stands out by leading with lawn care, tree, and shrub care as its primary service offering, then supporting it with pest control.

 The beauty of that combination is it allows Lawn Doctor owners to cross-sell in either direction.
 If a customer is already investing in their lawn, why not get rid of the mosquitoes that’ll spoil their pristine landscape?